ant-farm/capstone-react/README.md

 ### Installation Steps
-Clone the react as well as the express applications on your local computer After you clone npm install
+Clone the react as well as the express applications on your local computer After you clone npm install dependencies which include: cors, dotenv, body-parser, bcrypt, express, express-session, method-override, mongoose,

 ### User Stories
 Welcome to X. This site focuses on the internal communication that happens between condo associations.